vedi/knowledge-base/src/documents/unity/grow/GrowUltimate_GettingStarted.html.md

 	// and BEFORE initializing STORE/PROFILE/LEVELUP
 	GrowGifting.Initialize();
 	```

-<div class="info-box">The _GrowHighway_ module is the module responsible for connecting your game to the GROW network.
-In order for it to operate it only needs to be initialized.</div>

 2. Initialize the open-source modules: _Store_, _Profile_ & _LevelUp_ (**AFTER** the initialization of _Highway_, _Sync_ and _Gifting_).